 - charitable foundations and organisations of all kinds, such as schools, colleges and religious institutions

-- a vast array of societies and associations, such as political parties, pressure groups, sports and recreational clubs and businesses
+- a vast array of societies and associations, such as political parties, pressure groups, sport and recreational clubs, and businesses

 Individuals can be owners who have acquired papers by inheritance, as a gift, through collecting activity or have accumulated personal papers in the pursuit of a career or profession.
 They may be the current owners of historic collections of family, estate or other papers.

 What The National Archives can offer archive owners